manish-sharma220/Retail-Sales-Management-System/README.md

 # Retail Sales Management System

-A full-stack web application for managing retail sales data with advanced search, filtering, sorting, and pagination capabilities.
-Built to handle comprehensive sales records with customer, product, and operational data.
+A web app I built for managing retail sales transactions.
+It lets you search through sales records, apply multiple filters, sort data, and navigate through pages easily.

 ## Tech Stack

 **Frontend:** React 18, Vite, React Router, Axios
-**Backend:** Node.js, Express.js, MongoDB, Mongoose
+**Backend:** Node.js, Express, MongoDB, Mongoose
-**Deployment:** Vercel (Frontend), Render (Backend), MongoDB Atlas (Database)
+**Database:** MongoDB Atlas

 ## Search Implementation Summary

-Implemented full-text search across customer name and phone number fields using MongoDB regex queries with case-insensitive matching.
-The search functionality works seamlessly alongside all filters and sorting options, maintaining state across pagination.
-Debouncing is applied on the frontend to optimize API calls during user input.
+Search works across customer names and phone numbers.
+I used MongoDB regex queries with case-insensitive matching so it finds results regardless of how you type.
+The search term gets debounced on the frontend (500ms delay) to avoid hammering the API while someone's still typing.
+It plays nice with filters and sorting - everything stays in sync.

 ## Filter Implementation Summary

-Multi-select filtering is implemented for customer region, gender, product category, tags, and payment method.
-Age range filtering supports min/max values.
-Date range filtering allows start and end date selection.
-All filters work independently and in combination, with query conditions built dynamically on the backend.
-Filter state persists across search and sort operations.
+You can filter by multiple things at once - customer region, gender, age range, product categories, tags, and payment methods.
+I built it so each filter can work alone or combined with others.
+The backend constructs the MongoDB query dynamically based on whatever filters are active.
+Age uses min/max range, dates use start/end, and the rest are multi-select checkboxes.
+Filter state sticks around when you search or sort.

 ## Sorting Implementation Summary

-Sorting is available for date (newest first by default), quantity, and customer name (A-Z).
-Sort operations are performed at the database level using MongoDB's sort method, ensuring efficiency with large datasets.
-Active filters and search terms are preserved when sorting is applied.
+Three sort options: date (newest first is default), quantity, and customer name alphabetically.
+Sorting happens in MongoDB before pagination kicks in, which keeps things fast even with lots of records.
+When you change the sort, your active filters and search don't get cleared.

 ## Pagination Implementation Summary

-Pagination displays 10 items per page with next/previous navigation and numbered page buttons.
-The current page, total pages, and record count are tracked and displayed.
-All active search, filter, and sort states are maintained when navigating between pages.
-Skip and limit operations are handled on the backend for optimal performance.
+Shows 10 records per page with previous/next buttons plus numbered pages.
+I calculate which page numbers to show based on where you are (shows 5 at a time with ellipsis for gaps).
+The backend uses skip/limit for efficiency.
+Page state, filters, search, and sort all work together without conflicts.

 ## Setup Instructions

-**Prerequisites:** Node.js (v16+), MongoDB Atlas account or local MongoDB
+**What you need:** Node.js v16 or higher, MongoDB Atlas account (or local MongoDB)

-**Backend Setup:**
+**Backend:**
 ```bash
 cd backend
 npm install
 ```

-Create `.env` file in backend directory:
+Make a `.env` file in the backend folder:
 ```
 MONGODB_URI=your_mongodb_connection_string
 NODE_ENV=development
 PORT=5000
 ```

-Start backend server:
+Run it:
 ```bash
 npm start
 ```

-**Frontend Setup:**
+**Frontend:**
 ```bash
 cd frontend
 npm install
 npm run dev
 ```

-The application will be available at `http://localhost:5173`
+Open `http://localhost:5173` in your browser.

-**Database Seeding (Optional):**
+**Add sample data (optional):**
 ```bash
 cd backend
 npm run seed
 ```

-For detailed deployment instructions, see `DEPLOYMENT.md`
+This adds 12 test records so you can try out the features right away.